-Traffic lights have always caused problems with traffic flow.
+Traffic lights can cause problems with traffic flow if they are not timed well.
 If the light has no information about the intersection it is controlling, then you can sit at a red light for what seems hours.
-Even worse is when the light is much to short and you have to wait through lots of cycles.
+Even worse is when the light is much too short and you have to wait through lots of cycles.
 We have all experienced this.
 There has been a lot of research done to try and automate cars, using GPS, so that they all pass through the intersection harmlessly.
 However, this technology can be expensive, and it would take a long time to install it into all cars in order for the project to work.
-I think a much cheaper and temporary solution would be to fix the traffic lights our society already has with brand new algorithms that would make the light efficient.
+I think a much cheaper solution would be to fix existing traffic lights with more efficient algorithms.
 In order to see if this algorithm is working, and gather lots of data very quickly, I designed a simulation of a traffic intersection to test the algorithm on.
-This way I can test pictorially, the aerial view of the intersection, but also graph the efficiency variables to see general trends.
+This way I can test pictorially, the aerial view of the intersection, but also graph certain parameters such as queue length and wait time to see general trends.